HLA-DQ2 and HLA-DQ8: What Your Celiac Disease Genes Mean

 This is the single most important thing to understand about HLA-DQ2 and HLA-DQ8 testing:

-This makes HLA testing uniquely powerful — not for diagnosing celiac disease, but for ruling it out.
-If you have been wondering whether your symptoms could be celiac, and you test negative for both HLA-DQ2 and HLA-DQ8, you can move on with high confidence and investigate other causes.
+Virtually all confirmed celiac disease patients carry one or both of these markers.
+Rare case reports of celiac disease in HLA-DQ2/DQ8 negative individuals exist, but they are extraordinarily uncommon and often debated in the literature.
+This is why clinical HLA typing that finds neither marker is one of the most powerful rule-out tools in medicine — not for diagnosing celiac disease, but for ruling it out.
+If you have been wondering whether your symptoms could be celiac, and clinical typing is negative for both HLA-DQ2 and HLA-DQ8, you can move on with high confidence and investigate other causes.

 HLA-DQ2 vs. HLA-DQ8: What's the Difference?